 Hip replacement complications are a serious matter.
 All of the problems that have been encountered with metal on metal hip replacement medical devices relate to the metal design of the prosthetic hip.
-The effects of the hip replacements have caused patients to incur further medical bills and additional surgeries.
-These problems have plagued hip replacements that have been made by both of the main manufacturers of these products.
-There are legal remedies available for those who continue to suffer from the effects of these hip replacements as there are a number of open lawsuits against the manufacturers of these products.
+The deleterious complications and side effects of the hip replacement medical devices have caused patients to incur further medical bills and additional surgeries.
+These problems have plagued hip replacement devices that have been manufactured by the two primary manufacturers of hip replacement products.
+There are legal remedies available for those who continue to suffer from the severe side effects of hip replacements.
+There are a number of open lawsuits against the manufacturers of these products.
 Many people are searching for information about: chromium metal, Metallosis, metal poisoning and cobalt poisoning.
 Other people are researching heavy metal toxicity symptoms.
 In any event, if you are desirous of filing a hip replacement lawsuit, contact a top hip replacement lawsuit lawyer.